Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 1) Cleaned the data and imputed missing values using random forest classification/regression
-2) Performed exploratory data analysis/visualization, and hypothesis-testing with parametric and non-parametric methods
+2) Performed exploratory data analysis/visualization, and hypothesis-testing with parametric and non-parametric methods to identify potential features of interest for predictive modeling
-3) Engineered features to account for multicollinearity and class imbalance of categorical features
+4) Engineered features to account for multicollinearity and class imbalance of categorical features
-4) Compared the fit of Poisson and negative binomial distributions to the highly-skewed LOS distribution, before developing a multivariable negative binomial regression model using k-fold cross validation
+5) Compared the fit of Poisson and negative binomial distributions to the highly-skewed LOS distribution, before developing a multivariable negative binomial regression model using k-fold cross validation

 The major findings of this work are as follows: